mmarcincin/HB-DRM-free-bulk-downloader/README.md

 To install newer Powershell on Windows 7, visit this link: https://docs.microsoft.com/en-us/powershell/scripting/install/installing-windows-powershell?view=powershell-6

 ----------------------
-HB DRM-Free bulk downloader 0.3.4
+HB DRM-Free bulk downloader 0.3.5
 ----------------------
 Bundle files are downloaded sequentially and saved in folder structure as shown in this example: downloads\bundleName\bookName\specificBookFile.extension

+latest additions:
-- latest addition - support for MD5 hash file check (more info below)
+- support for MD5 hash file check (more info below)
+- it's possible to download bundles with leading/trailing space in titles now (thanks to ratinoxone from GitHub)

 To specify your preferred label/extension/format for link only, use:
 - https://www.humblebundle.com/downloads?key=XXXXXXXXXXXXXXXX#pdf